ambuj991/rufus/README.md

 ## 🧩 Core Concepts

-Rufus is built around several key concepts that make it powerful and flexible:
+rufus-ai-web-extraction is built around several key concepts that make it powerful and flexible:

 1. **Natural Language Instructions**: Instead of specifying CSS selectors or XPaths, you simply describe what information you need in plain English.